An Post is increasing the price of a standard stamp for the second time in just under a year.

-Bad news for all the philatelists and letter writers out there as An Post has announced yet another increase in the price of a stamp, which will come into effect from 1st March.
+Bad news for all the philatelists and letter writers out there as An Post has announced yet another increase in the price of a stamp, which will come into effect from 1st February.

-The price of a stamp for a standard letter or postcard will increase by 15 cent to €1.25, or by almost 14%.
+The price of a stamp for a standard letter or postcard will increase by 10 cent to €1.35, or by 8%.

-An Post only raised the price of a stamp by 10 cent last May.
+An Post only raised the price of a stamp by 15 cent last March.

 An Post claims the cost of postage here is still below the European average, especially when adjusted for income levels.
-It says the average price of a national stamp across 14 European Union countries and the UK is €1.58, while the comparable worldwide price is €2.27.
+It says the average price of a national stamp across 14 European Union countries and the UK is €1.69, while the comparable worldwide price is well over €2.

 |An Post stamp price||May 2020||May 2021||March 2022||February 2023|

-Up until last May, An Post hadn't increased the price of a stamp for around four years.
+Up until May 2020, An Post hadn't increased the price of a stamp for around four years.

 An Post also says its service is consistently rated amongst the best in Europe and unlike many other postal companies, which suspended services during the pandemic, An Post maintained services throughout, supporting both personal and business customers.